-As companies collect more data than ever, the need for professionals who can make sense of it is growing too.
-Managing complex, growing data sets makes data literacy knowledge increasingly valuable to employers and individuals.
+As companies collect more data than ever before, the need for professionals who can make sense of business data is growing too.
+Managing complex, growing datasets makes data literacy knowledge increasingly valuable to employers and individuals.
 For professionals who want to increase their own knowledge or companies that want to upskill their staff, we recommend the following data literacy training courses.

 - What is data literacy?